Overview

 The Center for Forest Business offers a graduate-level non-thesis educational program leading to a Master of Forest Resources (MFR) in Forest Business Management.
 Our Society of American Foresters (SAF) accredited MFR degree combines business principles with advanced forestry techniques so students can optimize forest management strategies and global timber market opportunities.
 Master of Science (MS) and Doctor of Philosophy (PhD) programs focused in forest business, finance, and economics are also offered.

-The MFR in Forest Business is designed to help students develop the necessary skills for positions of leadership in forest operations management, timberland investing, or education in the private or public sector.
+Our graduate degrees in Forest Business is designed to help students develop the necessary skills for positions of leadership in forest operations management, timberland investing, or education in the private or public sector.
 This degree program combines the principles of:

 - Finance